timmycodes88/router-pro/README.md

 - use the action functions to make your own onClick functions and wire them to the buttons
 - Note that with both of these hooks, they can be used anywhere within the page so avoid prop drilling and just use the hooks where they are needed

-### 3. CELEBRATE this Page is Fully Populated and Functional
+### 3. CELEBRATE

+- This Page is Fully Populated and Functional

+## Twin.Macro's TW, CSS and Styled Components